NVIDIA Corporation (NASDAQ:NVDA) CEO Jen Hsun Huang Sells 75,000 Shares

 NVIDIA Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Thursday, July 3rd.
-Investors of record on Wednesday, June 11th were issued a $0.01 dividend.
-This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.02%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, July 3rd.
+Shareholders of record on Wednesday, June 11th were issued a dividend of $0.01 per share.
 The ex-dividend date of this dividend was Wednesday, June 11th.
-NVIDIA’s payout ratio is 1.29%.
+This represents a $0.04 dividend on an annualized basis and a yield of 0.02%.
+NVIDIA’s payout ratio is currently 1.29%.

-Hedge funds have recently modified their holdings of the stock.
-Tacita Capital Inc acquired a new position in shares of NVIDIA in the 4th quarter worth $28,000.
-Vision Financial Markets LLC acquired a new position in shares of NVIDIA in the 4th quarter worth $38,000.
-Kathleen S. Wright Associates Inc. grew its holdings in shares of NVIDIA by 169.3% in the 1st quarter.
-Kathleen S. Wright Associates Inc. now owns 404 shares of the computer hardware maker’s stock worth $44,000 after acquiring an additional 254 shares during the last quarter.
-Copia Wealth Management acquired a new position in shares of NVIDIA in the 4th quarter worth $50,000.
-Finally, Barnes Dennig Private Wealth Management LLC acquired a new position in shares of NVIDIA in the 1st quarter worth $51,000.
-65.27% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Tacita Capital Inc acquired a new stake in shares of NVIDIA in the 4th quarter valued at about $28,000.
+Vision Financial Markets LLC bought a new position in NVIDIA in the fourth quarter worth approximately $38,000.
+Kathleen S. Wright Associates Inc. boosted its holdings in NVIDIA by 169.3% in the first quarter.
+Kathleen S. Wright Associates Inc. now owns 404 shares of the computer hardware maker’s stock worth $44,000 after acquiring an additional 254 shares in the last quarter.
+Copia Wealth Management acquired a new stake in NVIDIA in the fourth quarter valued at approximately $50,000.
+Finally, Barnes Dennig Private Wealth Management LLC bought a new stake in shares of NVIDIA during the first quarter valued at approximately $51,000.
+Institutional investors own 65.27% of the company’s stock.

 NVIDIA Corporation provides graphics and compute and networking solutions in the United States, Taiwan, China, Hong Kong, and internationally.
 The Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; virtual GPU or vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building and operating metaverse and 3D internet applications.